Unsupervised Learning of Graph Hierarchical Abstractions with Differentiable Coarsening and Optimal Transport: Conclusion

+Coarsening is a common approach for solving large-scale graph problems in various scientific disciplines.
+How one effectively selects coarse nodes and aggregates neighbors motivates the present work.
 Whereas a plethora of coarsening methods were proposed in the past and are used today, these methods either do not have a learning component, or have parameters that need be learned with a downstream task.
 In this work, we present \otc, which is an unsupervised approach.
 It follows the concepts of AMG but learns the selection of the coarse nodes and the coarsening matrix through the use of optimal transport.
 We demonstrate its successful use in graph classification and regression tasks and show that the coarse graphs preserve the structure of the original one.
 We envision that the proposed idea may be adopted in many other graph learning scenarios and downstream tasks.